California Officially Cancels Coachella and Stagecoach Festivals

 Dates for next year have been scheduled.

-The organizers of Coachella and Stagecoach music festivals announced Tuesday that the events have been pushed back until October, due to the coronavirus outbreak.
+The Coachella and Stagecoach music festivals have officially been canceled due to the COVID-19 pandemic.

-The original lineup was slated to feature Frank Ocean, Travis Scott and a reunion of Rage Against the Machine.
-Coachella did not release any information about the lineup for the rescheduled event.
+The original Coachella lineup was slated to feature Frank Ocean, Travis Scott, Lana Del Rey, Calvin Harris, and a reunion of Rage Against the Machine.
+Carrie Underwood was set to perform at Stagecoach.

 California is continuing its reopening after months of lockdown.
 Most of the state is in Phase 2 of its reopening plans, with shopping and restaurants beginning to reopen, with restrictions in place.
 Californians are still encouraged to limit their time spent outside of their homes.

 On Wednesday, California’s Disneyland Resort announced its plans to reopen next month.
 Pending approval from both state and local governments, Downtown Disney will reopen on July 9 with select parks to reopen over the coming weeks.

 Concerts and large events like Coachella are in California’s final Phase 4 of reopening, dates of which have not been set.